stellar-deprecated/starlight/README.md

 ## Try it out

-The devnet is a development network with no uptime or data durability guarantees.
+The devnet is a development network with partial implementations of CAP-21 and CAP-40, required for the Starlight protocol.
 It is intended for convenient use with examples or testing.
-A network reset occurs when deployed.
+It has no uptime or data durability guarantees and a network reset occurs when deployed.

 Horizon: https://horizon-devnet-cap21and40.stellar.org